What is least count : How to calculate least count of Vernier Caliper And Micrometer

 Positive zero error

-If the zero of vernier scale is on the right side of the zero of the main scale then it’s a positive zero error.
+If the zero of the vernier scale is on the right side of the zero of the main scale then it’s a positive zero error.
 So, in this case, the zero correction value will be negative

 Negative zero error

-If the zero of vernier scale is on the left side of the zero of the main scale then it’s a negative zero error.
+If the zero of the vernier scale is on the left side of the zero of the main scale then it’s a negative zero error.
 So, in this case, the zero correction value will be positive

 How to use a vernier caliper to measure a dimension?